jingwangsg/stream_video_generator/README.md

 Add function of **downloading videos to buffer directly**, instead of dumping videos to hard drive first.

-Using this function by set to_file=False, to_buffer=True in YoutubeDownloader
+Use this function by setting to_file=False, to_buffer=True in YoutubeDownloader